In my Sea Hunt collection I have quite a few items that don’t easily fit into a category.

 2. The Castle Films ‘Sea Hunt’ film in 8mm Complete Edition #664

 This is the complete film and is mounted on a standard 8mm projection reel about 5” in diameter.
-The top cover is exactly the same as the much smaller Headline Edition, just in larger type.
+The top cover is exactly the same as the much smaller Headline Edition, just larger.
 There is no extra information on the cover other than as appeared on the small version.
-It too is in black & white.
+It too is in black & white and is also not too hard to find.
+RR3

 3. The Castle Films ‘Sea Hunt’ film in 16mm Complete Edition #9058